Sorting out Child Arrangements when you Cannot see your Children

 Step Five – Attend the first hearing and ask for an Interim Court Order

-It maybe the court will want to appoint CAFCASS to carry out reports on you, the other parent and, if they are deemed old enough, they will talk with the children.
+It may be the court will want to appoint CAFCASS to carry out reports on you, and the other parent and, if they are deemed old enough, they will talk with the children.
 The judge may consider the case suitable for mediation and adjourn to allow you to do this, or they may want more information before they make a judgement.

-In the meantime you can ask the judge to make an interim child arrangements order order so that the children have some form of contact with you, whilst the longer term arrangements are being decided.
+In the meantime, you can ask the judge to make an interim child arrangements order so that the children have some form of contact with you, whilst the longer-term arrangements are being decided.

 The interim order is likely to be different from the final order, so you should carry out the order and adhere to it before the next hearing.

 If the judge makes a final order, or when you reach a final hearing then: